-Finally, your study plan may not need to address an FAA, FNA, and FSA.
-If a COCOM commissions a CBA based on its assigned missions, it may have already accumulated enough information to constitute an FAA.
-Also, the JIC may contain sufficient information that no additional FAA work is necessary.
-In that case, the study plan can reference that work and concentrate on the FNA and FSA.
-Also, there may be no need to do an FSA, because the intent of the assessment may be to develop information to support a joint experiment, or you may know at the outset that the FSA will be done by a different organization.
+Finally, your study plan may not need to define the study.
+If a COCOM commissions a CBA based on its assigned missions, it may have already accumulated enough information to proceed.
+Also, the concept may contain sufficient information that no additional study definition is necessary.
+In that case, the study plan can reference that work and concentrate on the on the needs assessment.
+Also, there may be no need to do any solutions recommendations, because the intent of the assessment may be to develop information to support a joint experiment, or you may know at the outset that consideration of solutions will be done by a different organization.
 The point is that there are several possible ways in (and out) of a CBA, and the general format we offer supports all of them.

-&lt;sup>1 In this paper, we define an MOE as a measure of the degree to which we can meet an operational objective, as distinguished from a Measure of Performance (MOP), which is a measure of how well a system or force element performs its functions (e.g., survivability or lethality).
+&lt;sup>5 In this paper, we define an MOE as a measure of the degree to which we can meet an operational objective, as distinguished from a Measure of Performance (MOP), which is a measure of how well a system or force element performs its functions (e.g., survivability or lethality).